 - Gaming dealers—$20,120

 - Laundry and dry-cleaning workers—$23,210

 The Worst Occupations in the U.S. for Job Prospects

 Another common metric for comparing jobs is projected employment growth.
 Typically, you'll see comparisons based on a certain time period such as the coming decade.
 The higher the growth percentage, the better a person's chances are of finding work.
 But, of course, even some people in declining occupations are able to find work.
 It often just comes down to a combination of your talents, qualifications, determination, social appeal, location, and luck.

-According to national projections, the following occupations are all expected to decline by more than 20 percent between 2014 and 2024:****
+According to BLS projections, the following occupations are all expected to decline by more than 20 percent between 2018 and 2028:

 - Locomotive firers

 - Word processors, typists, and data entry workers

 - Vehicle electronic equipment installers and repairers

 - Postal service clerks, carriers, sorters, and processors